egokcen/latents/docs/source/index.rst

 ===================

-**latents** is a toolkit for latent variable modeling and dimensionality reduction, with an emphasis on linear, probabilistic models.
+**latents** is a toolkit for latent variable modeling and dimensionality reduction, with an emphasis on linear, probabilistic methods.

 .. warning::
     The `latents` toolkit is in an early stage of development and is not yet